sergey-novikov-ivr/vxml-grxml-js-validation/README.md

 ## ▶️ How to Run

-mvn clean install
+mvn test

 This will:
-1. Validate XML files
+1. Validate VXML files
+2. Validate GRXML files
-2. Run JavaScript tests
+3. Run JavaScript tests

----

-## ⚠️ Notes

-- Uses legacy tools (PhantomJS, Selenium 2.x)
-- May show warnings on modern Java versions
-- Validation still works correctly

----

-## 🔒 Security Considerations

-- External entity loading disabled via XML catalog
-- Prevents XXE attacks and external dependencies

 ---